 The USF Herbarium was established as a research and teaching collection in 1958, two years after the founding of the University of South Florida.

-The USF Herbarium is located in rooms 170-179 of the Life Sciences Building (LIF), on the Tampa Campus of the University of South Florida, Tampa, Florida.
+The USF Herbarium is located in rooms 9-10 of the Multidisciplinary Complex (CMM), on the Tampa Campus of the University of South Florida, Tampa, Florida.

 Phone: (813 )974-7602

 Fax: (813) 974-3557

 Department of Cell Biology, Microbiology and Molecular Biology

 Current research projects at The Herbarium include the Atlas of Florida Vascular Plants, monographs, and systematic studies.

 If you would like to visit the herbarium, please contact the Herbarium staff prior to your visit.

 The USF Herbarium, with more than 270,000 specimens, is the second largest collection in Florida, the seventh largest in the southeastern United States, and ranks in the upper third of the world's herbaria in size.